TMateusz1/dotfiles2/docs/nvim.md

 numbers `3.36:1`, comments `4.44:1`, code `7:1` and up.
 The focused window is marked by the cursorline, not by an accent-coloured separator.

-The same legend is reused outside Neovim — `zsh-syntax-highlighting` and `eza` in `.zshrc`, and the diff colours in `git/delta.gitconfig`.
+The terminal palette supplies the shared Catppuccin foundation outside Neovim.
+Delta additionally declares explicit Mocha diff colours in `git/delta.gitconfig`.

 ## Core editing and windows